msalvimjr/webpage-dcc/content/cool-science-stuff/_index.md

 - [Turing's Vision: The Birth of Computer Science](https://mitpress.mit.edu/9780262533515/turings-vision/), by Chris Bernhardt:
 *"Turing's fascinating and remarkable theory, which now forms the basis of computer science, explained for the general reader."*

+- [Thinking, Fast and Slow](https://us.macmillan.com/books/9780374533557/thinkingfastandslow), by Daniel Kahneman: *"In his mega bestseller, [...]
+Daniel Kahneman, world-famous psychologist and winner of the Nobel Prize in Economics, takes us on a groundbreaking tour of the mind and explains the two systems that drive the way we think."*

 - [The Critical Thinker's Dictionary: Biases, Fallacies, and Illusions and What You Can Do About Them](https://www.goodreads.com/book/show/18935911-the-critical-thinker-s-dictionary), by Robert Carroll: *"The Critical Thinker’s Dictionary isn’t a collection of dry definitions, but a colorful, three-dimensional portrait of the major obstacles to critical thinking and what we can do to overcome them."*

 - [Zero: The Biography of a Dangerous Idea](https://www.univ.ox.ac.uk/book/zero-biography-dangerous-idea/), by Charles Seife: *"In Zero, Science Journalist Charles Seife follows this innocent-looking number from its birth as an Eastern philosophical concept to its struggle for acceptance in Europe, its rise and transcendence in the West, and its ever-present threat to modern physics."*